 Since 2011 annual cruises are offered by La Demence, the team behind the longstanding and successful club in Brussels.
 It started out as pure dance party trips (short, without many interesting stops) “with a host of DJs and an impressive pool deck lighting and sound system” and two parties a day.
 Leaving from ‘secondary’ port Marseille on a ship over 20 years old, there was little luxury or quality.
 The crowd is much more diverse than with the American based trips: 60 nationalities among 2,000 guests were found from early on.
 Over the years, they developed into a broader experience, where more luxury ships were used, and ports of interest added to the party fun.

 A first German language gay cruise was set up by Royal Caribbean to set sail late 2017, in collaboration with blu Media Group, under the new brand mCruise.
 The launch was motivated by the fact that ‘alternatives’ (read: Atlantis) were mostly aiming at the American market.
 They proudly announced that the ship Jewel of the Seas was built in Germany (as many cruise ships are).
-The promise of “famous artists of the community”, DJ’s and big shows should attract 2,100 passengers to take the cruise.
-It is set for the western Mediterranean, “outside the school holidays”.
-Partners of the organization are dating site Planet Romeo, gay travel agent Dertour, and airberlin.
+The promise of “famous artists of the community”, DJ’s and big shows attracted 2,100 passengers to take the cruise.
+It set sail for the western Mediterranean, “outside the school holidays”.
+Partners of the organization were dating site Planet Romeo, gay travel agent Dertour, and Aegean Airlines.